keithresar/ansibleallthethings-control-lessons/lessons/ansible_essentials_first_playbook.md

 For our first playbook, we are only going to write one play and two tasks.

-Create a new file called `install_apache.yml` on the control server.
+Create a new file called `apache_install.yml` on the control server.
 There are two ways to do this:

  - From the control server using `vi`, `nano`, or any other Linux editor you are already familiar with
- - Using the web-based editor at http://ansibleallthethings.com/i/editor and clicking the `new file` button
+ - Using Visual Studio Code via Guacamole

-In the `install_apache.yml` file, add the following lines:
+In the `apache_install.yml` file, add the following lines:

 ```
 ---